robisson/dotfiles/README.md

 # dotfiles
-Repository to save my dotfiles config
+Repository to save my dotfiles and apps in the local config